AdrianVovk/adrianvovk.github.io/work.md

 with good Git integration, project management, UI tweaks and usability improvements, and complete support for Gradle and specifically the Substance SDK plugin.

-Unfortunately, a comindation of schoolwork and burn-out killed this project.
+Unfortunately, a combination of schoolwork and burn-out killed this project.

 It's hard to give a single link to a "project website" because it's scattered across a bunch of git repos [here](https://github.com/SubstanceMobile)